 Treats the application in the same manner as any other TANF application.

-Completes a family violence screening along with the time limit interview and the intake interview.
+Completes a family violence screening along with the time limit review during the intake interview.

-Discusses the living situation to determine if there are housing barriers for the adult recipient/ineligible parent.
+Discusses the living situation to determine if there are housing barriers for the adult recipient.

-If the parent doesn't qualify for a time limit extension, denies the time limit extension tool in eJAS.
+If the parent doesn't qualify for a TLE, denies the extension in the eJAS TLE tool.

-If the adult recipient/ineligible parent’s case terminated for another reason and the adult recipient/ineligible parent was eligible for an extension, reviews to ensure they still meet the extension criteria.
-Another eJAS time limit tool is not needed.
+If the adult recipient case terminated for another reason and the adult recipient was eligible for an extension, reviews to ensure they still meet the extension criteria.
+Another eJAS TLE tool is not needed.

-Determines eligibility for the Pregnant Women’s Assistance (PWA) if the adult recipient/ineligible parent is pregnant.
+Determines eligibility for the Pregnant Women’s Assistance (PWA) if the adult recipient is pregnant.

-Gives the parent a pending letter for any information needed to determine financial, disability and time limit extension eligibility.
-Completes the comprehensive evaluation, using the Pathway Development Tool (PDT) if the adult recipient is likely to qualify for TANF, including those the WFPS/WFSSS expects to meet the time limit extension criteria.
+Gives the parent a pending letter for any information needed to determine financial, disability and TLE eligibility.
+Completes the comprehensive evaluation, using the Pathway Development Tool (PDT) if the adult recipient is likely to qualify for TANF, including those the WFPS/WFSSS expects to meet TLE criteria.

 Uses the WorkFirst support services, categories 34 (testing/diagnostic) and/or 37 (medical exams/services) or Washington Apple Health (if services are available in the area) to pay for necessary medical evidence for adult recipients as described in WFHB 6.6, Disabilities, How do I pay for medical evidence.

-See section 3.6.1.6 for ineligible parents.

-If adult recipient/ineligible parents claiming mental or physical health issues don’t qualify for a time limit extension with current medical evidence, refers the adult recipient/ineligible parent to a disability specialist for the Sequential Evaluation Process (SEP) for TANF TLE.
+If adult recipients claiming mental or physical health issues don’t qualify for a TLE with current medical evidence, refers the adult recipient to a disability specialist for the Sequential Evaluation Process (SEP) for TANF TLE.
 The disability specialist communicates to WF staff the TLE determination after receiving medical evidence for the SEP process.

-Denies the extension in the eJAS time limit tool (please see 3.6.1.16 Time Limit Extensions- Step-by-step guide) and the application remains in pending status if their TANF time limit extension eligibility can't be determined without further information from the disability specialist.
+Denies the extension in the eJAS TLE tool (please see 3.6.1.16 Time Limit Extensions- Step-by-step guide) and the application remains in pending status if their TANF TLE eligibility can't be determined without further information from the disability specialist.

-Once the time limit decision is received from the disability specialist, and a determination is made through the SEP process, uses the eJAS time limit tool to document the time limit extension decision.
+Once the time limit decision is received from the disability specialist, and a determination is made through the SEP process, uses the eJAS TLE tool to document the TLE decision.

-If the adult recipient/ineligible parent doesn't qualify for an extension, adds appropriate free form text from the eJAS denial letter template, or the Time Limit Hardship Extension Chart, to the ACES denial letter explaining why the adult recipient/ineligible parent doesn't qualify for an extension (No separate eJAS time limit denial letter is required).
+If the adult recipient doesn't qualify for an extension, adds appropriate free form text from the eJAS denial letter template, or the Time Limit Hardship Extension Chart, to the ACES denial letter explaining why the adult recipient doesn't qualify for an extension (No separate eJAS time limit denial letter is required).

 Sends a separate ACES approval letter when the adult recipient qualifies for PWA due to pregnancy, (with cut and paste language, HEN Referral for PWA Participants,) found in Barcode, or HEN due to incapacity.